danielmorell/se_bot_checker/README.md

 \* IP validation is only used on consecutive checks run using the same bot checker instance.
 This means that in the following example there will be only one DNS network request since the IP in `test_two` has already been validated when `test_one` was run.

+\** BaiduSpider only supports reverse DNS validation not reverse and forward.
+Although it on first glance it appears BaiduSpider should support reverse/forward DNS validation I have never had forward success for BaiduSpider.

 ```python
 from se_bot_checker.bots import GoogleBot